AllenNeuralDynamics/aind-smartspim-ccf-registration/README.md

 Where $$m$$ is the provided multiscale.
 By default, we are using the 3rd.
 Afterwards, we resample the image to match the $$25um$$ microns space and then, we register the resulting image to the Allen CCF atlas.

+The SmartSPIM lightsheet template is located in our [public S3 bucket](https://open.quiltdata.com/b/aind-open-data/tree/SmartSPIM-template_2024-05-16_11-26-14/).
+Please, check the readme in this path for more information about the template.

 ## Installation
 To use the software, in the root directory, run
 ```